 Museum Collections: Recent Acquisitions and PastPerfect Online (Lecture Hall)

-Join us as we see Rome like you may have never seen it before, explore the beauty and magic of the Chianti region of Tuscany, followed by seven days on the River Countess exploring Venice and the heart of Italy along the Po River.
+Join us as we see Turkey, Bulgaria, Romania, Ukraine, Russia, and Greece.
 Eric Baxter from AAA Northern New England and a MHS Trustee will once again serve as your escort throughout trip.

 This Rebellion: Maine and the Civil War